factly/janaganana/README.md

 # Technology(Tools)

 1. Django Web Framework(1.9)
-2. memcache(chacing the results for a week).
+2. memcache(Caching the results for a week).
 3. supervisor
 4. fabric
 5. Deployed on AWS(ubuntu) with RDS(Postgres)